open-source-labs/Reactime/src/README.md

 ## Brief

-Our mission at Reactime is to maintain and iterate constantly, but never at the expense of future developers.<br />We know how hard it is to quickly get up to speed and onboard in a new codebase.<br />So, here are some helpful pointers to help you hit the ground running. 🏃🏾💨
+Our mission at Reactime is to maintain and iterate constantly, but never at the expense of future developers.
+We know how hard it is to quickly get up to speed and onboard in a new codebase.
+So here are some helpful pointers to help you hit the ground running. 🏃🏾💨

 ## Building from source